 - Each hour as resources in the scope run, Azure automatically assigns the licenses to them and discounts the costs correctly.
 Different resources can be covered each hour.

 - Any usage above the number of assigned licenses is billed at normal, pay-as-you-go prices.

 - When you choose to manage the benefit by assigning licenses at a scope level, you can't manage individual resources in the scope any longer.

 The original resource-level way to enable Azure Hybrid Benefit is still available for SQL Server and is currently the only option for Windows Server.
-It involves a DevOps role selecting the benefit for each individual resource (like a SQL Database or Windows Server VM) when creating or managing it.
+It involves a DevOps role selecting the benefit for each individual resource (like a SQL Database or Windows Server VM) when you create or manage it.
 Doing so results in the hourly cost of that resource being discounted.
 For more information, see Azure Hybrid Benefit for Windows Server.

 Enabling centralized management of Azure Hybrid Benefit of for SQL Server at a subscription or account scope level is currently in preview.
 It's available to enterprise customers and to customers that buy directly from Azure.com with a Microsoft Customer Agreement.
 We hope to extend the capability to Windows Server and more customers.

 Qualifying SQL Server licenses

 SQL Server Enterprise and Standard core licenses with active Software Assurance qualify for this benefit.
 Plus, SQL Server core license subscriptions.

 Qualifying Azure resources